 So let’s get into it…

-And then they go ahead and develop this amazing common sense and straight forward method of chilling your homebrew.
+This first innovation cut back significantly on the time, expense, complication, and clean up involved in all-grain homebrewing.
+Then they go ahead and develop this amazing common sense and straightforward method of chilling your wort.

 How It Works

-With this method you are simply taking the wort that you have just boiled and immediately transferring it to a clean and sanitized no chill brewing container, which must be a HDPE and BPA free container.
+The great thing about this chilling method is that it is simple and easy.
+It is as complicated as simply taking the wort that you have just boiled and immediately transferring it to a clean and sanitized no chill brewing container, which must be an HDPE and BPA free container.

 You now leave the container to cool down to room temperature on its own.

-I’ve heard tell of some people putting it in the fridge or freezer (do not allow wort to freeze) or outside if it is cold in order to bring the temperature down quicker.
+I’ve heard tell of some people putting it in the fridge or freezer (do not allow the wort to freeze) or outside if it is cold in order to bring the temperature down quicker.
 I have never done any of that.
 I simply leave the container alone overnight and by morning the temperature of the wort has dropped to room temperature and I proceed with the fermentation process.